tiagomms/xr-portfolio/_posts/2023-08-21-xr-design-fellowship-module-02.md

 Here is a glimpse of what I have learned during Module 02 of the XR Design Fellowship program!

+As usual, I am mostly paraphrasing experts and centralizing the learnings we get from them and the XR Design Fellowship team.
+For me this is mostly a learning summary of what I have learned this month.

 ## Glimpse of our module

 Although methodologically similar, XR ideation differs from traditional UI/UX ideation in a key way.
 Spatial design is inherently hard to visualize and communicate among designers, making it more difficult to co-ideate and co-create than flat experiences.